hyperledger/fabric-chaincode-node/TUTORIAL.md

   - They are scoped per name
 - Each class *MAY* define a function that would be executed if a matching function name does not exist; otherwise a 'no function exists' error will be thrown
 - If too many parameters are passed, they will be discarded
-- If too few parameters are passed, then the remainder will be set to undefined
+- If too few parameters are passed, the remainder will be set to undefined
 	- as per node.js language standard
-- Duplicate function names in a single class is an error
+- Having duplicate function names in a single class is an error
 - Any function that is dynamically added will not be registered as an invokable function
-- There are no specific function that is invoked per Fabric's *init* chaincode spi.
+- There is no specific function that is invoked per Fabric's *init* chaincode spi.
 The instantiate flow can pass function name and parameters; therefore consider a dedicated function that will be called for new chaincode deployments, and for upgrade deployments.

 ## Restrictions on programming in side a Contract function